Frequently Asked Questions

 If I submit a property tax protest request through your website, how long will I have to wait to hear the outcome?

 Hearings are scheduled by Tarrant Appraisal District (TAD) and I don’t have any control over the scheduling.
-Historically, my hearings are scheduled closer to the end of June/early July.
-In rare instances, my hearings will roll over into August.
+See COVID-19 FAQs.
 Once hearings start, I will be in back-to-back hearings every Monday–Saturday, until the hearing docket is complete.

 I submitted my property tax protest request through your website, but I want to talk to you about my property.
 Can I do that?

 Absolutely.
 You know your property better than anyone.
 The more information you can give me about your property, the better.
-You can schedule a designated conference call time with me between May 16–May 31 to discuss your property.
+You can schedule a designated conference call time with me between May 24–June 6, 2020 to discuss your property.

-After May 31, I’m focused on building my client’s cases, which is my top priority.
-So, if you would like to discuss the particulars of your property, be sure to schedule your one-on-one call between May 16–May 31.
+After June 6, 2020, I’m focused on building my client’s cases, which is my top priority.
+So, if you would like to discuss the particulars of your property, be sure to schedule your one-on-one call between May 24–June 6, 2020.
+See COVID-19 FAQs.

 My house needs a lot of repairs.
 Is that considered at all during the hearing?